Guestlogix/back-end-take-home/SUBMISSION.md

 Guestlogix.Tests/Models/AirNetworkTests.cs: unit tests for GetShortestRoute

-You'll notice that there's pretty much no documentation in the code.
+You'll notice that there's almost no documentation in the code.
 I believe in letting the code speak for itself, instead of writing excessive documentation.